googleapis/google-cloud-dotnet/apis/Google.Cloud.Diagnostics.Common/docs/index.md

 > You can read more about .NET dependency injection in non ASP.NET Core applications in the
 > [Microsoft documentation](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection-usage).

+# Error reporting

+The error reporting component allows you to create error reports from exceptions thrown in your application.

+## Configuration

+The first step is to configure the error reporting component for dependency injection.

+{{sample:ErrorReporting.Configure}}

+And then start the host.
+This will probably be done in your `Main` method.

+{{sample:ErrorReporting.Start}}

+## Logging exceptions

+Now you can log exceptions whenever they are thrown.
+Meaningful error reports will be created and sent to Google Cloud Error Reporting.

+{{sample:ErrorReporting.LogException}}

 # Tracing

 ## Configuration